Halloween Electrical Safety Tips to Avoid a Literal Shock

 - Do not overload your outlets.

 - Only plug one heating source (straightener, space heater, grill, toaster, microwave, etc.) into a receptacle outlet at a time.

-- For large appliances, plug directly into the wall; do not use extension cord or surge protector
+- For large appliances, plug directly into the wall; do not use an extension cord or surge protector

 - Consider having an Arc Fault Circuit Interrupter installed by a professional to prevent fires started by electrical arcs (when electricity jumps a gap in the circuit).

-- Also consider installing GFCIs (Ground-Fault Circuit Interrupt) and RCDs (Residual-Current Device) in order to prevent a person from being shocked.
+- Also, consider installing GFCIs (Ground-Fault Circuit Interrupt) and RCDs (Residual-Current Device) in order to prevent a person from being shocked.
 All outdoor outlets should be protected by GFCIs and some outlets are even required to be GFCI-protected.

 - During your annual maintenance service, check all AFCIs and GFCIs.

 - Keep cords tucked away and away from walk areas; do not have cords running under rugs.